SE2-group4/SE1-project/docs/UI_prototype.md

 ## 8. Login

-The login window for the administrator is the same as the one of the users (see [2.](#2.-login)).
+The login window for the administrator is the same as the one of the users (see [2.](#2-login)).

 ## 9. Accept or reject gas station requests

 <img src="../GUI/EZGas_GUI_web/Accept_or_Reject_station_request_Admin.png" width="70%">
 <img src="../GUI/EZGas_GUI_mobile/Accept_or_Reject_station_request_Admin.png" width="25%">

-The administrator can see on the list on the left all the gas station request received.
-When he/she selects one anther window pops up next to the list showing all the details of the request.
+The administrator can see on the list on the left all the gas station requests received.
+When he/she selects one, another window pops up next to the list showing all the details of the request.
 The administrator must check whether the gas station really exists.
-If it does the admin must insert the brand and accept the request and the gas station will be inserted in the database.
+If it does, the admin must insert the brand and accept the request and the gas station will be inserted in the application.
 In case the gas station is not really in that position he/she can reject the request.

-# 10. Mobile version differences
+# Mobile version differences

 <img src="../GUI/EZGas_GUI_mobile/Insert_list.png" width="25%">
 <img src="../GUI/EZGas_GUI_mobile/Settings_list.png" width="25%">